 While 20 photographs were eventually published in Life, the bulk of Mr. Not all of the “Segregation” photographs are as prosaic as the Thornton portrait.
 But most of the images are optimistic and affirmative, like the portrait of Mr. and Mrs. One detail in Mr. Gordon ParksWith a great-grandchild.
 Lens Blog.

 The Soiling of Old Glory.
 Contemporary Issues.
 Primary Docs.
 Legislation.
 Music.
 Playing the Violence Card.
 New Georgia Encyclopedia: Albany Movement.
 According to traditional accounts the Albany Movement began in fall 1961 and ended in summer 1962.
 It was the first mass movement in the modern civil rights era to have as its goal the desegregation of an entire community, and it resulted in the jailing of more than 1,000 African Americans in Albany and surrounding rural counties.
 Martin Luther King Jr. was drawn into the movement in December 1961 when hundreds of black protesters, including himself, were arrested in one week, but eight months later King left Albany admitting that he had failed to accomplish the movement's goals.
 When told as a chapter in the history of the national civil rights movement, Albany was important because of King's involvement and because of the lessons he learned that he would soon apply in Birmingham, Alabama.

 Out of Albany's failure, then, came Birmingham's success.
+Background The Movement, 1961-1962 In Albany King witnessed the power of song to inspire and empower the crowds attending the mass meetings.
 Welcome to the Civil Rights Digital Library.